 Taking a deep breath, he pocketed it.
 Turning on the spot, he disappeared with another pop.

-The man reappeared, landing softly on the gravel underneath.
-Beside him, a lone rose plant was swaying slightly in the wind.
+The man reappeared hundreds of miles away, landing softly on the gravel underneath.
+Beside him, a lone rose plant was swaying slightly in the salty wind.
 His throat constricted as he glanced at the burnt down house in front of him.
 In all honesty, he wasn't ready to return here; not yet anyway.
 But it had been the perfect place for the next step of the plan.
 So, he was here.

 Straightening himself he walked inside briskly, only to be stopped by the sheer amount of destruction that surrounded him.
 A surge of emotions welled within him.

 'No time for that now,' he reminded himself.
 Time was of the essence to the plan, and he didn't have much of it to spare.
-In a way, he even needed to be in two places at once.
-The longer he took, the longer it would take for it all to end.
+In fact he had none of it to spare, and it was probably impossible to complete it without being in two places at once.
+The longer he spent fighting his emotions, the longer it would take for it all to end.
 And it had to end today.

 In spite of his efforts, an image of the house's previous owners found appeared in his mind.
 A multitude of memories that he had built here with them flooded in his thoughts, the sorrow trying to surface itself.

 "It's alright."
 The man reassured himself, his face breaking into a sad smile.
-"Death is but the next great adventure, right?" he said to no one in particular.
+"Death is but the next great adventure, right?" he said out aloud to no one in particular.

 His sight lingered on the charred walls and upholstery adorning the room, and on the chandelier covered with soot.
-The floor was littered with broken glass and burnt splinters, and ivy had crept in through the hole in the roof.
+The floor was littered with broken glass and burnt splinters, and ivy had crept in through the hole in the roof over the years.
+Sometimes he forgot just how long it had been since that day.

 Shaking his head, he continued inside.
 Taking long, purposeful strides, he walked by the stairs to enter a small room on the left.
-It looked like the only one to have received any attention over the years.
+It was once a small parlour and looked like the only room in the house to have received any attention over the years.
 The floor was cleared of all debris, and the sparse furniture inside was in good condition.
+Today it had been converted into a makeshift laboratory.

 Looking around he saw that everything was right where he would need it.
 His friend had done an excellent job.

 Taking the small, round stone out of his pocket, he placed it on the table before him.
 He then pulled a long, white stick out of the leather brace on his forearm; much longer than could physically fit inside it.
-Pointing the stick at the stone, he began to do complex motions over it, as if he were unwinding an invisible string.
-After two minutes of doing this, he exhaled audibly, his arm falling back to his side.
-Time for the next step.
+Pointing the stick at the stone, he began to flick it in complex motions, as if he were unwinding an invisible string wrapped tightly around the dull, grey stone.
+After about two minutes of doing this, he exhaled audibly, his arm silently falling back to his side.
+It was time for the next step.

 The man pointed the stick once more at the stone and gave an almost imperceptible flick; the stone rose silently in the air.
 It was important that he not touch the stone at this time.
 Concentrating on the levitation, he slowly moved the stone over the next table, where a large round-bottomed crystal flask stood on a brass stand.
 A flame burned underneath, the lime green liquid inside the flask simmering in its heat.